In Palermo stands a statue of an ancient king holding a snake. With its fangs bared, the snake suckles at the king’s breast.

 However, the wall on which it sits was constructed between 700–400 BCE by Phoenicians and Carthaginians.
 Sometime in the 1200s, the palace was built around the tower, thus preserving it over the centuries.

 Jamie told a story about a couple who hired such a carriage to take them to see Monreale Cathedral.
 Later, they complained the cathedral wasn’t as impressive as they had anticipated.
-As it turned out, the cagey driver had duped them out of a fare by delivering them to a small church much closer than the cathedral.
+As it turned out, the cagey driver had duped them out of a fare by delivering them, not to the remote cathedral, but to a nearby church.

 The day was sunny and wildflowers of every color were in bloom.
 At the top of one hill the remains of a Greek theater overlook a long, wide valley with grassy slopes and farmland as far as we could see.
 Each summer, classical Greek dramas are performed at the theater.

-We hiked down the hill and up another to a well-preserved Greek-Doric temple, built around 400 BCE.
-Several clues suggest to archaeologists that the temple was never actually finished, although they don’t know why.
+We hiked down the hill and up another to a well-preserved Greek Doric temple, built around 400 BCE.
+Several clues suggest to archaeologists that the temple was never finished, although they don’t know why.

-Upward we climbed, our bus traversing an extremely steep switch-backed road near Erice to visit the internationally known Maria Grammatico and her pasticceria.
+Upward the bus climbed, traversing extremely steep switchbacks near Erice on the way to the internationally known Maria Grammatico and her pasticceria.

 In the 1950s, Maria and her sister were orphaned and sent to a convent to be raised by nuns.
 Maria worked long hours in the kitchen, rising before dawn to heat the ovens and living on a restricted diet.